-Detailed information about event groups is shown in the following table.
-You can check the box for Enable log to enable reports from the grouped events.
+Detail information for grouped events is shown in the following table.
+You can check the box for Enable log to enable the grouped events.
 All default values are enabled (checked).
 The log for system events can be seen in Status > System Log.